Initiatives and Programs

 - Throughout the Artemis program, robots and humans will search for, and potentially extract, resources such as water that can be converted into other usable resources, including oxygen and fuel.
 By fine-tuning precision landing technologies as well as developing new mobility capabilities, astronauts will travel farther distances and explore new regions of the Moon.

-• September 8, 2020: This structure is the frame and base for the European Service Module, part of NASA’s Orion spacecraft that will return humans to the Moon.
-11)
+• September 8, 2020: This structure is the frame and base for the European Service Module, part of NASA’s Orion spacecraft that will return humans to the Moon on the Artemis III mission.
+41)

 - The structure is nearly complete and acts as a backbone to the Orion spacecraft, providing rigidity during launch.